SOLAR KNIGHT

 "Is that particular proscription of the zodiac mysteria worth our lives?"

 "There's too many of them, and our real enemy is escaping as we speak," said Azinax as she pulled away another ant that was attempting to scale Razorfang's side.
-It careened through the air as she tossed it into a cluster of its brethren.
+It careened helplessly through the air as she tossed it into a cluster of its brethren.

 "Then let's retreat to the worm tunnel," suggested Micaiah.
 "We'll make our escape that way."